philsf-biostat/SAR-2023-016-BH/README.md

 This analysis is part of a larger project and is supported by other analyses, linked below.

-**Effect of socioeconomic status in mortality rates after brain injury: retrospective cohort**
+**Effect of socioeconomic status in mortality rates after brain injury: cohort study**

 <https://philsf-biostat.github.io/SAR-2023-004-BH/>